Farg0k/flutter_tv_media3/README.md

     *   When `isAfrEnabled` is `true`, `FrameRateManager` on the native side operates in automatic mode.
     *   When `isAfrEnabled` is `false`, automatic switching is disabled, and the user gets the option to **manually** select the screen's refresh rate.
 3.  **Developer API:**
-    *   The `AppPlayerController` and `Media3UiController` controllers provide two methods for interacting with AFR:
+    *   The `FtvMedia3PlayerController` and `Media3UiController` controllers provide two methods for interacting with AFR:
         *   `Future<RefreshRateInfo> getRefreshRateInfo()`: Asynchronously returns a `RefreshRateInfo` object containing a list of supported refresh rates (`supportedRates`) and the currently active rate (`activeRate`).
         *   `Future<void> setManualFrameRate(double rate)`: Allows you to manually set the refresh rate. **This method will only work if AFR is disabled.**